ninabarzh/broomstick/content/posts/woke.md

 Fast-forward to the 2010s and the Black Lives Matter protests following [Ferguson and the killing of Michael Brown](https://apnews.com/article/shootings-police-us-news-st-louis-michael-brown-9aa32033692547699a3b61da8fd1fc62):
-“stay woke” transformed into a rallying cry in slogans and social media, signalling urgent awareness of systemic racism and police violence.
+“stay woke” changed into a rallying cry in slogans and social media, signalling urgent awareness of systemic racism and police violence.

 By the 2020s the term had been weaponised by conservatives.
 Figures such as Florida governor Ron DeSantis turned it